evdhiggins/manage-pr-assignees/README.md

 # Manage PR Assignee(s)

-A simple GitHub action that will change the assignees of a PR in three situations:
+A simple GitHub action that will change the assignees of a PR in four situations:

+1. A new PR is opened or a previously closed PR is reopened
+    - If there are any review requests, the users associated with the review requests will be assigned.
+All other users will be unassigned.
+    - If there are not any review requests, the PR creator will be assigned.
+All other users will be unassigned.
-1. A review is requested from a user
+2. A review is requested from a user
     - All users for which there are outstanding review requests will be assigned to the PR.
     - Users who do not have a pending review request (including the PR creator) will be unassigned.
-2. A review is submitted by a user
+3. A review is submitted by a user
     - All other users for which there are outstanding review requests will be assigned to the PR; the PR creator will be assigned to the PR.
     - Users who are not the PR creator and do not have a pending review request will be unassigned.
-3. A pending review request is removed
+4. A pending review request is removed
     - If there are other outstanding review requests, the users associated with the outstanding reviews will be assigned.
 All other users will be unassigned.
     - If there are not any outstanding review requests, the PR creator will be assigned.
 All other users will be unassigned.